Accounting in the UK

 Association of British Independent Accounting Firms (ABIAF)

 National network of independent accounting firms with strong local connections.

 International accountancy body for the chartered accountants providing advice and accountancy courses to students as well as accountancy regulations and tax accountant advice to small businesses.

 Association of Independent Specialist Medical Accountants (AISMA)

 Network of 63 firms of specialists accountants in the UK all involved in accountancy work for doctors.

 A Recognised Qualifying Body (RQB) in the UK for company auditors under the Companies Act 1989, the AIA promotes and supports the advancement of the accountancy profession both in the UK and internationally.

-British Accounting Association (BAA)
+British Accounting and Finance Association (BAFA)

 UK organisation bringing together those interested in teaching and research in accounting and finance.
 Formerly known as the British Accounting Association (BAA).

 Chartered Institute of Management Accountants (CIMA)